What is Bergmann’s Rule?

 What is deep sea gigantism?

-The organism present deep in the seas are larger than the animals found in shallow water.
+The organism present deep in the seas is larger than the animals found in shallow water.
 This is according to the Bergmann’s rule which states that the size of the animals increases with the decrease in temperature.
 The temperature in the deep sea is lower than the shallow water.